 - Increased risk to children.
 Some studies suggest that the possible effects of BPA could be most pronounced in infants and young children.
 Their bodies are still developing, and they are less efficient at eliminating substances from their systems.

 How big is the problem?

-The CDC (Centers for Disease Control and Prevention) reports that urine samples in 95% of adult human and 93% of children contain bisphenol A. Experts say the primary source of human exposure is from BPA leached from the plastic lining of canned foods.
+The CDC (Centers for Disease Control and Prevention) reports that urine samples in 95% of adult humans and 93% of children contain bisphenol-A. Experts say the primary source of human exposure is BPA leached from the plastic lining of canned foods.